-When will we become a developed nation, is the top question in most of the peoples’ minds?
+When will we become a developed nation, is the top question in most peoples’ minds?
 Some of us believe as well as fret that India will, forever remain a developing nation and that it would never become developed.
 In theory, it is hard to believe that a mighty nation of 1.3 billion humans is doomed to remain a developing one!
 On the contrary, I am surprised why haven’t we become one already, in spite of having such a large human resource on our side.
 Have we fallen short of reaping the rich commensurate human dividend?
 Is this why people call it a double-edged sword.
 I don’t disbelieve or discredit the naysayers, but according to them the situation is so pessimistic that they have all together abandoned the idea that India will one day become a developed nation well within their lifetimes.
 They are not wrong in nurturing this thought as they have already been waiting for decades and now their hope is on the wane and about to extinguish.
 What is your idea of a developed nation?
 Does it only revolve around high-rise buildings, swanky and immaculate malls and palatial residences?
 Don’t we get a feeling of awe when we visit other nations like USA, UK, Australia, Canada etc?

-Does a country have a functional and a vibrant democracy where the right of each and every citizen upheld?
+Does a country have a functional and a vibrant democracy where the right of each and every citizen is upheld?
 Does it have a vibrant social structure and solid public institutions in whom public repose faith and trust?
 What is the position of human rights, where does the country stand on the human index front, heinous crimes against women and oppressed sections of society?
 Does the state do enough to improve the lives of its citizens by way of ease of living, doing business?
 Is justice being served equitably to all the sections of society?
-Is there a rule of law of anarchy?
+Is there a rule of law?
 These are some of the parameters that decide the direction in which a country is headed or the fate of its development.

 If you deliberate enough, you might realise that we have been a developing nation ‘in the works’ and a developed nation ‘in waiting’ since the time we became independent in the year 1947, precisely 72 years have gone by.
 Isn’t that too long a wait by any standards?
 While other countries that won independence around the same time, as India did, have surpassed us and have achieved the coveted tag of a developed nation decades back.
 Did it ever prick you to deliberate upon the reasons why have we remained a developing nation even till now and what has robbed us of achieving the highly coveted tag?